KHU-VLL/KHU_Vision_and_Learning_Reading_Group/2024_Summer_schedule.md

 ## Current Schedule

 ### Reading Group:
-Please let  Ka Young Kim (uwrgoy7584 -at- khu -dot- ac -dot- kr) know what paper you are going to present, and **please** provide (name and year) of the conference the paper was accepted and summary by **Friday 11:59am** before your presentation.
+Please let  Kayoung Kim (uwrgoy7584 -at- khu -dot- ac -dot- kr) know what paper you are going to present, and **please** provide (name and year) of the conference the paper was accepted and summary by **Friday 11:59am** before your presentation.

 Moreover, send the **presentation slides link** on  **Tuesday 11:59pm**.